UPDATE: This direct marketing post was originally published on 1 October 2018 and updated on 2 July 2020.

 Next, craft Facebook ad campaigns that specifically target the biggest groups of visitors — like those who viewed a specific product or started but didn’t complete a purchase.

 The more targeted and direct your ads can be, the better this “reminder” will resonate as your product ad pops up on your prospects’ timelines.

 4. Instagram Shop

 Since we’re on the topic of social media, let’s talk about the direct marketing potential of Facebook’s sister company, Instagram.
 Have you ever hovered over a post and seen pop-ups with price tags?
-Shopping on Instagram is a real thing.
+Shopping on Instagram has taken off.